 Students who receive a truancy will be considered ineligible for athletics and/or representation of Preston High School in competition of any kind.
 Upon receiving a second truancy, students will be ineligible for field trips and dances.
 A truancy is defined as a confirmed unexcused absence (skipping class) and cannot be excused by a parent.
 Upon the completion of required amount of attendance school, the student will regain eligibility.

 Beyond being eligible to participate with school related functions, students will be held accountable for the attendance in the following ways.

--If a pattern of excessive excused absences occurs, administration, parents, and student will meet to develop attendance plan and contract.
+-If a pattern of excessive excused absences occurs, administration, parents, and students will meet to develop attendance plan and contract.

--If students accrue a total of 25% absenteeism in any class for the semester, an attendance council will be held that will include: teacher, administration, counselor, student, and parent.
-At the attendance council the group will decide if the student should stay enrolled in the current class and be placed on a strict attendance contract, or if the student should be placed in a credit recovery class for the remainder of the semester.
+-If students accrue a total of 25% absenteeism in any class for the semester (20 absences in a single class), an attendance council may be held that could include: teacher, administration, counselor, student, and/or parent.
+At the attendance council the group will decide if the student should stay enrolled in the current class and be placed on a strict attendance contract, or if the student should be removed and placed in a credit recovery class for the remainder of the semester.